Home > Moving > City Guides > Best Neighborhoods in San Antonio for Families

 Terrell Hills

-• Crime Rate: Safer than 53% of San Antonio neighborhoods
+• Crime Rate: Safer than 69% of Texas cities

-Is safety at the top of your list when looking for a place to plants roots?
-Look no further than Terrell Hills, one of the safest neighborhoods in San Antonio!
-Although Terrell Hills comes with a higher price tag, the area is very desirable for families, thanks to its highly-rated schools like St. David’s Episcopal School and Southwest Preparatory School, abundance of family-friendly activities, and convenient location 15 minutes from Downtown San Antonio.
+If safety is at the top of your neighborhood must-have list, look no further than Terrell Hills—one of the safest neighborhoods in San Antonio!
+Here, it’s common to see residents taking walks, riding bikes, and spending time outdoors with their families.
+Though Terrell Hills comes with higher prices, the area is desirable for families—thanks to its friendly, suburban feel, highly-rated schools like St. David’s Episcopal School and Southwest Preparatory School, and convenient location just 15 minutes from downtown.
+And just ten minutes away is the Culinary Institute of America-Texas Campus and Trinity University for growing and established professionals, as well as the San Antonio Zoo!

 Things to Do in Terrell Hills

 Moving to San Antonio?
-Extra Space Storage has self storage facilities throughout the San Antonio metro, so we can help your move go smoothly.
-Find cheap storage in San Antonio!
+Extra Space Storage has self storage facilities throughout the San Antonio area that can help your move go smoothly.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes